 Because this is the only method your decorator is in read-write transaction mode, it has to backup all the permanent data here.

 HRESULT Destroy()

-A destructor like function.
-Releasing here all your MGA COM pointers is a good practice.
+A destructor-like function.
+Releasing all your COM pointers (only if it is needed, so if the pointer is not an intelligent auto pointer like CComPtr<Ixyz>) and allocated resources is a good practice here.